silly-billy-64/yesvnc/README.md

 To access your desktop without creating a new codespace every time, visit [github.com/codespaces](https://github.com/codespaces) and click to launch your existing one.
 Do **not** click the "Use this emplate" button again.
 Once you are back in, follow these steps to start your desktop:

 1. Click into the terminal box in the bottom half of the screen
-2. When you see a block cursor, type `./start.sh`, or just `start`, and press enter, if it doesn't work, check that you typed it correctly.
+2. When you see a block cursor, type `start` and press enter.

 ## Troubleshooting